kimwalisch/primecount/doc/Hard-Special-Leaves.md

 instructions at 10^22 and used 5.51% more instructions at 10^23.
 Hence for practical use, using a single counters array in primecount both runs faster and uses fewer instructions.
-It is likely though that using two counters arrays will use fewer instructions for huge input numbers ≥ 10^30 since the gap of used instructions is slowly decreasing in favour of two counters arrays.
+It is likely though that using two counters arrays will use fewer instructions for huge input numbers ≥ 10^30 since the difference of used instructions is slowly decreasing in favour of two counters arrays.

 ## References